-These Keto Chocolate Orange Fat Bomb Kisses are the perfect sweet treat for a healthy fat filled keto Valentines Day
+These Chocolate Orange Keto Fat Bombs are the perfect sweet treat for a healthy fat filled keto Valentines Day.

 The perfect keto valentines day dessert recipe